unoplatform/uno/doc/articles/create-an-app-rider.md

 A new browser window will automatically run your application.

+> [!NOTE]
-Note: There is no debugging for Wasm within Rider, but you debug using the built in Chrome tools.
+> There is no debugging for WebAssembly within Rider for Uno Platform, but you can debug using the [built-in Chrome tools](external/uno.wasm.bootstrap/doc/debugger-support.md#how-to-use-the-browser-debugger).

 # [**Catalyst**](#tab/catalyst)
 You will be able to build the Catalyst project, by selecting one of the project with the apple logo.